 Fluttershy: "I thought it was dandruff!"

 During Achievement Hunter's Let's Play Minecraft series, it's not uncommon to have one of the guys totally spaz out and forget where something went.
-Among these were Geoff not realizing he turned his blocks of wood into sticks, Jack diving down a hole in an attempt to ambush Gavin and Ryan accidentally reequipping his boat, having it in his hand, and going "Where did my boat go?"
+Among these were Geoff not realizing he turned his blocks of wood into sticks and Jack diving down a hole in an attempt to ambush Gavin.

 Probably the longest case of this involves a picture of two guys performing karate.
 Back in episode 15, Michael had heard Ray making stereotypical karate noises and told him to shut up.
 Flash forward to episode 28 when Michael finally discovers it and exclaims "How long have we had this?!"

-Happened once in Futurama, as Bender was talking smack about Morgan; Leela and Fry were making shushing motions, and he says, "Uh oh, is she behind me?"
+Happened once in Futurama, as Bender was talking smack about their new boss Morgan; Leela and Fry were making shushing motions, and he says, "Uh oh, is she behind me?"
 Morgan replies with, "No, I'm in front of you!" and Bender squeaks like a mouse.

 Happens to Darkwing Duck a lot.
 The best example is from "The Justice Ducks".
 Darkwing finds a lone crumb which — using ridiculously advanced levels of obscure knowledge and Sherlock Logic — he uses to track down Negaduck's headquarters, which has a giant flag with Negaduck's head on it.

 Negaduck: I see you found the crumb.
 I knew you'd never notice the enormous flag.